-Put together a dynamic and engaging reel in Adobe Premiere Pro that showcases your best video editing and motion graphics work.
+Put together a dynamic and engaging reel in Adobe Premiere Pro that showcases your best work.

-Whether you’re trying to land your dream job at a major movie studio or impress potential freelance clients, your reel is your primary sales tool for landing good work.
-The best demo reels show not only what you can do, but also who you are.
+Whether you’re trying to land your dream job at a major movie studio or impress potential freelance clients, your demo reel is a primary tool for landing good work.
+The best reels show not only what you can do, but also who you are.
 Emphasizing your unique, creative voice can make you stand out from the crowd.
 Your reel can help convince people you’re the person they want to hire.

 - Is the work you’re showing the result of your own creative efforts?
-Industry professionals can spot material that’s from a class exercise or online tutorial.
+Industry professionals can spot material from a class exercise or online tutorial.
 The work you produce in school will often look like other students’ work, so leave it out.

 - Are you proud of the work you’ve done?
-Every clip and frame you include in your demo reel should present your very best work.
+Every frame should present your very best creative and technical work.

-If you answered “yes” to all of these questions, then you’re ready to build your reel.
+If you answered yes to all of these questions, then you’re ready to build your reel.
 If not, don’t worry.
 Take the time to build a body of work that you’ll be proud to show to strangers, not just your friends and family.
-It’s better to not have a demo reel than to present an amateurish one.

 There are two basic types of demo reels:

-- Collage-style reels are cut to music and contain many short clips.
-These reels are best for showcasing short-form commercial work, also known as spot work.
-The collage-style reel example shown here is by the production company Coyote Post and highlights the studio’s commercial, music video, promo, and VFX work.
+- Collage-style reels are often cut to music and contain many short clips.
+They are best for showcasing short-form commercial work, also known as spot work.
+The collage-style reel example shown here, by production company Coyote Post, highlights the studio’s commercial, music video, narrative, and VFX work.

-- Open with your name or company logo.
+- Include your name or company logo.
 Let people know who you are, whether it’s at the start or end of your reel — or both.

 - Cut to the beat of your music if it lends itself to this treatment.
-Novice editors plop any old audio clip onto their timeline.
 Show that you pay attention to detail and know how to present visuals professionally.
 Viewers will feel it if you’re ahead of the beat, on the beat, or after — and it’s worth experimenting with all three approaches to timing.

 - Highlight work you’ve done for known brands.
-Give extra screen time to logos that people will recognize.
+Give extra screen time to logos people will recognize.
 This kind of shared branding is a powerful way to be more memorable.
 Always confirm that you have permission to use company logos or names.

 - Show sequence shots.
 This is particularly important if you build visuals in stages, the way 3D modelers and compositors do.

-- Don’t use unlicensed, copyrighted music.
-It is illegal and can demonstrate recklessness — or at least a lack of awareness of the issue.
+- Never use unlicensed, copyrighted music.
+It’s illegal and demonstrates a lack of awareness of the issue.

 - Don’t take credit for work you didn’t do.
 Clearly label any clips for which you did only part of the work.
 Adding a simple text overlay that says “3D modeler” or “responsible for motion tracking” avoids confusion and shows you can work as part of a creative team.

-- Don’t repeat footage.
-It gives the impression that you haven’t done enough to fill a reel.
-Make your demo shorter instead.
+- Don’t pad your reel.
+Repeated footage gives the impression that you don’t have enough to fill a reel.
+Make it shorter instead.

 Get as many opinions as you can from mentors and colleagues you trust.
 Ask them: Is the reel too long?
 Is there any clip that doesn’t represent me well?
 Is the order exactly right?
 What would you like to see more of?
-Would you hire me based on this reel?
+And most importantly: Would you hire me based on this reel?